embeddedgo/embeddedgo.github.io/_posts/2019-11-29-interrupt_handling_in_go.md

 The goroutine starts the transaction according to the hardware protocol implemented by peripheral, enables interrupts and then waits for the end of transaction using `Note.Sleep` method.

 The interrupt handler usually disables its interrupt source to ensure that it will not be called again until the goroutine will be ready for next transaction.
-You can see that this scheme can be used if the interrupt is a part of some kind of transaction processing protocol.
+This scheme can be used if the interrupt is a part of some kind of transaction processing protocol.
 Fortunately, the vast majority of peripheral devices operate on the basis of a transactional model.
 If the subsequent interrupt is allowed to occur before the previous one has been serviced many peripherals implement pending state to avoid losing it.

-Then the handler handles all hard-realtime things, reads and writes shared data, and if everything is donedone wakes goroutine up.
+Then the handler handles all hard-realtime things, reads and writes shared data, and if everything is done it wakes the goroutine up.

 To show it all in practice let's rewrite the previous code in the more idiomatic way: